goddamnyouryan/midmichneuro/src/data/about/index.md

 ![Kristen](kristen.jpg)
 Is our Office Manager, Biller and Receptionist for MidMichigan Neuropsychology.
 She can answer any general questions you may have and questions about billing, payment or scheduling.
 We are currently a preferred provider for BlueCross Blue Shield.
 We also accept Medicare and United Health Care, Humana, and Connect Care, automobile insurance and most commercial health insurance.

-We are **NOT** participating providers for Blue Care Network, Health Alliance Plan (HAP), Health Plus, Tricare or Medicaid.
+We are **NOT** participating providers for Blue Care Network, Health Plus, Tricare or Medicaid.
 Kristen will assist you to make sure we are able to provide excellent service at reasonable cost.

 ## Laura
 ![Kristen](laura.jpg)